WebberZone/better-search/README.md

 If you want to take your site search to the next level, download __Better Search__ today and see the difference for yourself.

+## mySQL FULLTEXT indices

+On activation, the plugin creates three mySQL FULLTEXT indices (or indexes) in the `*_posts` table.
+These are for `post_content`, `post_title` and `(post_title,post_content)`.
+If you’re running a multisite installation, then this is created for each of the blogs on activation.
+All these indices occupy space in your mySQL database but are essential for the plugin to run.

 ## Screenshots

 ![General Options](https://raw.github.com/ajaydsouza/better-search/master/wporg-assets/screenshot-1.png)